 We've recently worked with our clients on the following matters:

-- Representing clients in relation to major environmental incidents, including water pollution, odour emissions, waste related offences and chemical spills and leaks
+- Representing clients in relation to major environmental incidents, including water pollution, odour emissions, waste-related offences, chemical spills and leaks, and noise pollution issues.

-- Agreeing and negotiating one of the first civil sanctions (Enforcement Undertaking) for a water pollution offence as an alternative to prosecution
+- Agreeing and negotiating civil sanctions (Enforcement Undertaking) e.g. for water pollution offences as an alternative to prosecution.

 - Advising on the planning and environment consents required for nationally significant renewable energy and energy from waste projects.

-For further information in relation to our 24/7 environmental defence and advice service follow this link.
-The service is free to subscribe to and provides you with access to a market leading team of environmental experts when ever you need support and assistance.
+Our environmental defence and advice service is free to subscribe to and provides you with access to a market-leading team of environmental experts whenever you need support and assistance.